working-group-two/engineering-blog/pages/blog/_posts/2020-02-20-Extending-Kubernetes-Static-IP-Routing.md

 - Creating an operator/controller

 There are more ways to extend Kubernetes, but these two ways will be the one we shall look at.
-Just for completeness you can as well also add another scheduler or change kubernetes itself.
+Just for completeness you can as well also add another scheduler or change Kubernetes itself.
 However these possibilities have some serious downsides.

 ### Adding a scheduler extender
-The kubernetes scheduler checks for certain requirements before it schedules a pod onto a node.
+The Kubernetes scheduler checks for certain requirements before it schedules a pod onto a node.
 Some of these requirements are hard requirements, like cpu, memory and number of pods.
 Other requirements are more soft, like if the pods are allowed to be packed together or in which AZ they are going to run.
-All of those requirements are collected and points given to each node on how good they meet the requirements.
+All of those requirements are collected and points given to each node on how well they meet the requirements.
 The node that fits best, gets chosen.

-All of that are things the scheduler will do for you automatically, however it is also possible to give the cluster a `KubeSchedulerConfiguration` object that will tell the scheduler to also reach out to a service for additional point scoring.
+All of these are things the scheduler will do for you automatically, however it is also possible to give the cluster a `KubeSchedulerConfiguration` object that will tell the scheduler to also reach out to a service for additional point scoring.
 The SchedulerConfiguration is a JSON file and for further explanations, please have a look at this excellent [blog post](https://developer.ibm.com/articles/creating-a-custom-kube-scheduler/).